Roland Bartetzko

-Biography

 Early life and the Yugoslav Wars

-Roland Bartetzko was born in the town of Würselen, near Aachen, in 1970.
+Bartetzko was born in the town of Würselen near Aachen in 1970.
 He joined the Bundeswehr in 1987.
 By the time he was dishonorably discharged from the Bundeswehr in 1992, he had reached the rank of staff sergeant (Oberfeldwebel).
-In 1992, he travelled to Bosnia and Herzegovina to fight in the Bosnian War and joined the Croatian Defence Council (HVO).
-"To be able to call myself a soldier, I thought I had to fight," Bartetzko later remarked.
-"Otherwise, I could have joined a paintball club."
+In 1992, he travelled to the Republic of Bosnia and Herzegovina to fight in the Bosnian War, where he joined the Croatian Defence Council (HVO).

 Bartetzko was one of approximately 100 German citizens who volunteered to fight with the HVO, most of whom were far-right extremists.
 Bartetzko has denied being a neo-Nazi.
-Bartetzko was assigned to the Ante Bruno Bušić Brigade, which fought the Army of the Republic of Bosnia and Herzegovina.
-He also fought during the Siege of Mostar.
+He was assigned to the Ante "Bruno" Bušić Brigade, which fought the Army of the Republic of Bosnia and Herzegovina (ARBiH) He also fought during the Siege of Mostar.

-Bartetzko left the HVO in April 1994, citing the "very cruel scenes, which could be described as atrocities" he witnessed being committed by his fellow HVO fighters.
+Bartetzko left the HVO in April 1994, citing the "very cruel scenes, which could be described as atrocities," as he witnessed being committed by his fellow HVO fighters.
 He subsequently volunteered to fight with the Croatian Army and participated in Operation Mistral 2 in the closing stages of the Bosnian War.
 Upon returning to Germany, Bartetzko was arrested for allegedly stealing a woman's handbag.
-Following the outbreak of the Kosovo War in 1998, Bartetzko travelled to Tirana, Albania.
+Following the outbreak of the Kosovo War in February 1998, Bartetzko travelled to Tirana, Albania.
 He subsequently crossed the Albanian–Yugoslav border into Kosovo and joined the Kosovo Liberation Army (KLA) as a volunteer.
-During his time with the KLA, he assumed the nom de guerre Shaban, the eighth month of the Islamic calendar.
+During his time with the KLA, he assumed the nom de guerre Sha'ban, the eighth month of the Islamic calendar.